Andrew Benintendi Preview, Player Props: White Sox vs. Orioles

 Andrew Benintendi At The Plate

-- Benintendi has an OPS of .710, fueled by an OBP of .339 to go with a slugging percentage of .371.
-All three of those stats are best among Chicago hitters this season.
+- Benintendi leads Chicago with an OBP of .337 this season while batting .272 with 44 walks and 64 runs scored.

-- Among the qualified hitters in MLB, his batting average ranks 33rd, his on-base percentage ranks 46th, and he is 126th in the league in slugging.
+- Among the qualified batters, he ranks 41st in batting average, while his on-base percentage ranks 55th and he is 127th in slugging.

-- In 74.8% of his 119 games this season, Benintendi has picked up at least one hit.
-He's also had 33 multi-hit games.

-- Benintendi has had an RBI in 31 games this year (26.1%), including six multi-RBI outings (5.0%).
-He has also driven in three or more of his team's runs in one contest.
+- In 25.8% of his games this season, Benintendi has had at least one RBI.
+He's picked up more than one in 5.0% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.